stereoplegic/Drupal-DevStageDrop/readme.md

 ## Instructions

+***I use this setup heavily for local development, and so I've added Vagrantfile to my .gitignore.***

+***To get started, copy or rename Vagrantfile_example to Vagrantfile and change the example settings to suit your needs***

-**First**, Copy the Vagrantfile from this repo.
+~~**First**, Copy the Vagrantfile from this repo.
 You may wish to use curl or wget to do this instead of cloning the repository.

 ```bash
 # curl